Robert J. Humphreys

-Robert J. Humphreys (born 1950) is a Judge of the Virginia Court of Appeals.
+Robert J. Humphreys (born 1950) is a Senior Judge of the Virginia Court of Appeals.

 Life and education

 Humphreys was born in 1950 in San Diego, California.
 He received his Bachelor of Arts from Washington and Lee University and his Juris Doctor from Widener University School of Law.

 Legal career

-Prior to becoming a judge he served as an Assistant Attorney General for the State of Delaware, Assistant Commonwealth’s Attorney in Norfolk, Virginia and Chief Deputy Commonwealth’s Attorney in Virginia Beach, as a partner in the law firm of McCardell, Inman, Benson, Strickler & Humphreys, P.C. in Virginia Beach and he served as Commonwealth's Attorney of Virginia Beach from 1990–2000.
+Prior to becoming a judge he served as an Assistant Attorney General for the State of Delaware, Assistant Commonwealth's Attorney in Norfolk, Virginia and Chief Deputy Commonwealth's Attorney in Virginia Beach, as a partner in the law firm of McCardell, Inman, Benson, Strickler & Humphreys, P.C. in Virginia Beach and he served as Commonwealth's Attorney of Virginia Beach from 1990 to 2000.

 Service on Virginia Court of Appeals

 He was first elected by the General Assembly on March 9, 2000, to an eight-year term beginning April 16, 2000.
 He was subsequently elected to a second eight-year term in 2008.